-Researcher: Military should reassess reproductive health care for womenNovember 14th, 2012 in Obstetrics & gynaecology /
+Researcher: Military should reassess reproductive health care for womenNovember 14, 2012 in Medicine & Health / Obstetrics & gynaecology

 Noting that active-duty servicewomen have higher rates of unintended pregnancy than the general population and lower reported contraception use, one researcher at Women & Infants Hospital is suggesting the answer might be a review of the health care offered to females in the military and veterans.